 Care Reminders, defined in Section 42.4.2.2, covers the distribution of notifications to care givers and subjects of care based on upcoming or missed appointments as defined, medication reminders and other similar patient care reminders.

-It is the expectation that the infrastructural components of the mACM Profile will be reusable beyond the use cases described in Section 42.4.2 and will support extensions to support domain specific workflows.
+The infrastructural components of the mACM Profile are reusable beyond the use cases described in Section 42.4.2 and will support extensions for domain specific workflows.

 The mACM Profile: